top of page

 While there are steep sections to tackle, we will also walk along valley level paths that provide a vantage point to admire the ridge from below

-This is expected to take 6 to 7 hours at a moderate pace.
+The distance is 17km, or just under 11 miles, with 750m of ascent, which is expected to take 6 to 7 hours at a moderate pace.

 Limited to 6 PARTICIPANTS

-at £33.00 per person.
+at £35.00 per person.

 Ridge 004.jpg